adamjgrant/blog/_posts/2015-05-10-4-digit-number-trick-why-im-not-signing-for-my-credit-card-anymore.md

 the document back to your execution is a signature.
 Fingerprints, DNA, passwords, these are all signatures with varying degrees of security.

 And it might **not** be better than a written signature written with a pen.
+Again, this is specifically aimed as a solution to those Etch-a-Sketchy low res LCD displays.